How To Make A DIY Projector Screen For Outdoor Movies

-A projector screen for outdoor movies is the perfect thing for sleepovers, family bonding time, entertaining overnight guests, playing video games or providing entertainment for the whole neighborhood, church group or Boy Scout meeting.
+A projector screen for outdoor movies is the perfect thing for sleepovers, family bonding time, entertaining overnight guests, playing video games, or providing entertainment for the whole neighborhood, church group, or Boy Scout meeting.

 However, the price for the setup might be beyond your budget.
 Have you considered making your own?
-It’s entirely up to you how much money and work you want to put into you DIY projector screen.
+It’s entirely up to you how much money and work you want to put into your DIY projector screen.

 You can also decide how portable you want it to be.
 If you have a place to store your screen in inclement weather, then perhaps you won’t need something that disassembles into a box you can keep under your bed.
 If you don’t have adequate storage, consider something more mobile.

 Finally, you should think carefully about the location of your projector screen.
 Is there a way you can use the landscape already present in your construction?
-Are there trees you can incorporate in the design?
+Are there trees you can incorporate into the design?
 Do you have a deck that would be perfect for frame mounting?

 With these factors in mind, let’s take a look at some DIY projector screen projects.